Join us March 9-13 in our annual celebration of National Wildlife Week!

 The rich history of National Wildlife Week dates all the way back to its first celebration in 1938.
 As our longest-running education program, National Wildlife Week connects budding conservationists of all ages to the awesome wonders of wildlife.
 Now more than ever, these connections serve as a vital component to recovering our nation’s most vulnerable wildlife.

 For people across the nation, this week is a chance to learn more about the incredible animals native to North America, their habitats, and how we can help them thrive.
-This year we’re providing educational resources for students to take action in order to save our treasured species.

 Today’s students will play a vital role in saving wildlife for future generations.
 These resources, assembled by the National Wildlife Federation’s Eco-Schools USA program, provide ways for students to connect with wildlife in their backyard, schoolyard, and beyond.
 Here are nine ways to take action: